100% Certified Authentic

 The hype over these models – some might call it insanity – peaked in 2022, when secondary prices soared to all-time highs.
 Now, as the pre-owned market has returned to more sustainable levels, buyers who in the past might have been encouraged, for investment reasons, to buy into the craze, have had the freedom to pursue models and styles that better reflect their individualized tastes.

 The shift has benefitted fans of dress watches, which are poised for a renaissance.
-Perhaps the most compelling evidence of that trend is the fact that Rolex, the brand that’s built its reputation on its associations with various sports, made a dress style, the platinum-cased Perpetual 1908, a cornerstone of its Watches and Wonders newness.
+Perhaps the most compelling evidence of that trend is the fact that a Rolex watch, which is a brand that’s built its reputation on its associations with various sports, made a dress style, the platinum-cased Perpetual 1908, a cornerstone of its Watches and Wonders newness.

 Shaped Watches